rackerlabs/support-how-to/content/cloud-servers/build-your-application-on-the-rackspace-cloud.md

 Take the following security measures at the server level:

 - Practice basic server security.
-- Lock down your firewalls manually or by using a service like Dome9 or CloudPassage&reg;.
+- Lockdown your firewalls manually or by using a service like Dome9 or CloudPassage&reg;.

 #### Application level